system76/tech-docs/src/models/oryp10/repairs.md

 ### Steps to replace the battery:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-2. Remove the three silver battery screws along the top of the battery.
+2. Remove the two silver battery screws along the bottom of the battery.

 ![Battery screws](./img/battery.webp)

 3. Unplug the white connector (highlighted yellow above) connecting the battery to the motherboard.
-4. Remove the battery, starting from the top edge with screw holes.
+4. Remove the battery, starting from the bottom edge with screw holes.
-5. When putting in the new battery, start with the plastic tabs along the bottom edge (opposite from the screw holes.)
+5. When putting in the new battery, start with the plastic tabs along the top edge (opposite from the screw holes.)
 6. When plugging in the new battery, the red wire on the connector goes on the left, and the black wire goes on the right.

 ## Replacing the wireless card: